 - Community service

-- Connections to other LLCs in the building such as Latin Images (Latin diaspora), Paul Robeson (African diaspora), and French and German Language and Culture
+- Connections to other LLCs in the building such as Latin Images (Latin diaspora), Paul Robeson (African diaspora), and French Language and Culture

 - Regular exposure to Asian American affiliated campus clubs and organizations